You have a choice:

 - Women who had blood clots in arms, legs or lungs

-- Women with serious heart or liver disease
+- Women with severe heart or liver disease

 - Women with cancer of the breast or uterus

-There are two makes of the injections available, one protects against pregnancy for 12 weeks, and the other for 8 weeks.
+There are two types of injections available: one protects against pregnancy for 12 weeks and the other for 8 weeks.
 The injection is 99% effective in preventing pregnancy.
-It has the lowest fail rate because you don’t need to remember to take a pill – once the injection has been given, you are safe for a three-month period.
+It has the lowest fail rate because you don’t need to remember to take a pill—once the injection has been given, you are safe for a three-month period.

 Advantages of the injection